Updated in January, 2022

 General Purpose Hunting:

-For once, there are a couple of compelling options in this category.
+For once, there are a few compelling options in this category.
 SwampFox Kentucky Long 5-30×56 is a very respectable option.
-For a touch less money the new and slightly smaller Element Helix 6-24×50 FFP has really impressed me.
-I do not think I have ever seen a variable scope in this price range with such bulletproof tracking.
-Honestly though, if you are looking at high magnification scopes you should try to stretch your finances and go a little higher in price or shop used.
-In principle, Arken and a few others look promising, but I simply have not spent enough time with them.
+For a touch less money the new and slightly smaller Element Helix 6-24×50 FFP has really impressed me while being half-way through this price range.
+I do not think I have ever seen a variable scope in this price range with such bulletproof tracking, although several riflescope companies (like Arken) are making very bold claims in that regard.
+The new Arken EP5 5-25×56 looks very promising and I will spend some time with it mid-year.

 Reflex/Red Dot/Holographic Sights: